King of the Coral Sea: Release

 The film was originally entitled King of the Arafura but was retitled King of the Coral Sea as it was felt the Coral Sea was a better known sea than the Arafura.
 The world premiere was held on Thursday Island on 17 July 1954, with a simultaneous screening in Melbourne.
 The film enjoyed a successful release and Robinson estimated it tripled its costs within three months.
 A "Queen of the Coral Sea" competition was held to promote the movie.

+Reception

+The Monthly Film Bulletin wrote: "This Australian adventure story, variable and uneven in quality, is boisterous and uninhibited; in its unsophisticated way it is often quite diverting."

+Kine Weekly wrote: "The picture takes a little time to warm up, but superb vistas sustain interest until the battle between the law abiding and the lawless factions has joined.
+Chips Rafferty has an easy way with him as Ted, Charles Tingwell is a manly Peter, Alma Adey looks delightful in her Bikini as Rusty, and Reginald Lye registers as the treacherous Grundy."